tazama-lf/docs/Product/Archive/Technology-Selection.md

 ### Why Event monitoring?

-We need to collect real-time event monitoring metrics across all containers in the Tazama system for real-time observability. ** This does not cover historic observability.
+We need to collect real-time event monitoring metrics across all containers in the Tazama platform for real-time observability. ** This does not cover historic observability.

 ### Event Monitoring Alternatives